 Okay, same scenario.
 You sell 100, 500, and 1,000 copies of an audiobook on Findaway Voices in a given year.

 Findaway Voices is similar to ACX/Audible in its pricing model.
 They claim that you get 80% of royalties and they only keep 20%.
 What they don’t tell you explicitly is that the retailers who sell the audiobook take a whopping 50% of the proceeds first.
-Of the remaining amount, Findaway Voices takes 20% and leaves the remaining 80% share as royalty to the author.
+Of the amount that is left after those deductions, Findaway Voices takes 20% and leaves the remaining 80% of the share to the author.

 So how much does an author make with a $20 price point on 100, 500, and 1000 sales?
 What amount will the author’s share be?